Chances were missed to stop U. of Michigan doctor Anderson

 DID BO KNOW?

-Among the most troubling disclosures: Some football players said they told legendary coach Bo Schembechler about Anderson molesting them in the 1970s.
+Some football players said they told legendary coach Bo Schembechler about Anderson molesting them in the 1970s.
 Schembechler, who died in 2006, told one to “toughen up.”
 The disclosure has caused division in Schembechler's family, with some saying he never would have flippantly dismissed complaints.
-A son, Matt Schembechler, said he was an Anderson victim and told his dad.
+A son, Matt Schembechler, said he was an Anderson victim and that he told his dad.

+There have since been calls to remove Schembechler's campus statue and take his name off a football building.

 Athletic director Don Canham was informed about Anderson, too, but took no action, athletes said.
 Canham died in 2005.

-The failure to intervene allowed him “countless occasions” to harass, abuse and assault patients during his 37-year career, the report said.
+The overall failure to intervene gave the doctor “countless occasions” to harass, abuse and assault patients during his 37-year career, the report said.

 Anderson's victims included pilots and others in the aviation field who needed physicals for employment.
 The Federal Aviation Administration had certified him as a medical examiner in southeastern Michigan.